-Application for renewal of the authorisation for continued marketing of existing food additives, feed materials and feed additives produced from GT73 oilseed rape that were notified according to Articles 8(1)(b) and 20(1)(b) of Regulation (EC) No 1829/2003 on genetically modified food and feed
+Application for authorization to place on the market GT73 oilseed rape in the European Union, according to Regulation (EC) No 1829/2003 on genetically modified food and feed

 Part II

 Summary

+Version: Completeness Check # 2 (October 2011)

 A. GENERAL INFORMATION

 1. Details of application

 a) Member State of application

-Not applicable.
+The Netherlands

-b) Notification number Not available at the time of submission.
+b) Notification number

+Not available at the time of submission.

-c) Name of the product (commercial and other names) The name of the product is Roundup Ready® oilseed rape.
+c) Name of the product (commercial and other names) The name of the product is Roundup Ready[®] oilseed rape.

 The Monsanto development code for this genetically modified oilseed rape is GT73.
-GT73 varieties are marketed under the name of the variety, in association with the trademark Roundup Ready® oilseed rape, indicating that GT73 oilseed rape is tolerant to glyphosate, the active ingredient in Roundup® herbicides. d) Date of acknowledgement of notification Not available at the time of submission.
+GT73 varieties are marketed under the name of the variety, in association with the trademark Roundup Ready[®] oilseed rape, indicating that GT73 oilseed rape1 is tolerant to glyphosate, the active ingredient in Roundup[®] herbicides.

+d) Date of acknowledgement of notification

+Not available at the time of submission.